Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/newproject.rst

 Where:

-* `qx` - administrative GUI interface of the site based on `javascript library qooxdoo <http://qooxdoo.org>`_
+* `qx` - The source code of the administrative GUI interface, it based on `javascript library qooxdoo <http://qooxdoo.org>`_
-* `web` - business logics of sites on the server side
+* `web` - The server side web resources and project's java code
-* `tomcat` - configuration files of the Apache Tomcat server to start the server in the test mode
+* `tomcat` - Configuration files of the Apache Tomcat server to start the server in the development mode using maven cargo plugin

 Choosing and configuring the database connection
 ------------------------------------------------

-Before running the system in the project configuration, it is required to set parameters of the database connection.
+Before running the application we need to setup configuration of the database connection.

- |ncmsversion| version supports the following databases:
+ |ncmsversion| version supports the following database systems:

 * :ref:`db2`
 * :ref:`postgresql`

-Parameters used to connect the application to the database and some other application parameters are defined by the :ref:`configuration files <conf>`.
+All application configuration parameters alongside with database connection parameters are reside in the :ref:`configuration files <conf>`.
-In the current project it is the file: `conf/ncmsapp-dev-configuration.xml`.
+In the our project it will be: `conf/ncmsapp-dev-configuration.xml`.

 .. code-block:: xml